jjuris/juris.sk/content/Project/museums-and-galleries-information-terminal-network/index.md

 ## The project

-In summer 2013, Kraj Vysočina tasked us with deploying 47 interactive kiosks across museums and galleries to showcase digitized exhibits on https://mgvysociny.cz.
+In summer 2013, Vysocina region tasked us with deploying 47 interactive kiosks across museums and galleries to showcase digitized exhibits on https://mgvysociny.cz.
 Beyond hardware, I designed a monitored network with remote management, self-restarts, content lockdown, and The Dude integration—turning remote sites into reliable digital hubs.

 ## Key Challenges